kubernetes/website/content/en/docs/concepts/workloads/controllers/replicaset.md

 ### Scaling a ReplicaSet

-A ReplicaSet can be easily scaled up or down by simply updating the `.spec.replicas` field.
+You can scale a ReplicaSet up or down by updating the `.spec.replicas` field.
 The ReplicaSet controller ensures that a desired number of Pods with a matching label selector are available and operational.

-When scaling down, the ReplicaSet controller chooses which pods to delete by sorting the available pods to prioritize scaling down pods based on the following general algorithm:
+When scaling down, the ReplicaSet controller chooses which pods to delete based on the following general algorithm:

-1. Pending (and unschedulable) pods are scaled down first
+1. Pending and unschedulable pods are scaled down first.
-1. If `controller.kubernetes.io/pod-deletion-cost` annotation is set, then the pod with the lower value will come first.
+1. If `controller.kubernetes.io/pod-deletion-cost` annotation is set, then the pod with the lower value is deleted first.
-1. Pods on nodes with more replicas come before pods on nodes with fewer replicas.
+1. Pods on nodes with more replicas are deleted before pods on nodes with fewer replicas.
-1. If the pods' creation times differ, the pod that was created more recently comes before the older pod (the creation times are bucketed on an integer log scale when the `LogarithmicScaleDown` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled)
+1. If the pods' creation times differ, the pod that was created more recently is deleted before the older pod.
+The creation times are bucketed on an integer log scale when the `LogarithmicScaleDown` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled.

 If all of the above match, then selection is random.